JulianOzelRose/TRR-SaveMaster/README.md

 <img width="359" height="344" alt="PositionForm-UI" src="https://github.com/user-attachments/assets/1454e3c1-964b-406c-ace3-a6b138761625" />
 <br>

 This savegame editor includes a Position Editor feature.
-To use it, click "Edit" -> "Position."
-For Lara's coordinates to be correctly parsed, the health bytes must be located.
-If the health bytes cannot be found, try saving the game while Lara is standing.
+To use it, click "Edit" -> "Position".
 Once in the Position Editor menu, you can teleport to pre-determined coordinates, such as the start of the level, the end of the level, or secret locations.

 - The **X-coordinate** represents Lara's horizontal position in the game.
 Decreasing its value moves her to the left, while increasing it moves her to the right.
 - The **Y-coordinate** represents Lara's vertical position in the game.
 Decreasing it moves her up, while increasing it moves her down.